How new standards can help businesses operationalize analytics

 For example, one could develop a churn propensity model in R and export a PMML file that could be deployed on a production environment for scoring.
 The target platform can be a proprietary platforms like SAS or open source platforms like openscoring.
 These consume PMML and provide APIs that can be called from existing business applications (e.g., a CRM system) to re-calculate and update churn propensity scores in real-time or batch scenarios.
 Another example is an open source project Cascading Pattern, which allows PMML files to be deployed on Hadoop for scaling big data volumes.

-Businesses struggling with operationalizing analytics – and in our experience, that’s basically all businesses – need to continually evaluate emerging standards like PMML.
+Businesses struggling with operationalizing data analytics services – and in our experience, that’s basically all businesses – need to continually evaluate emerging standards like PMML.
 These new technologies have the potential to make a big impact on our ability to scale analytics efforts.